supahcraig/redpanda_basics/Observability.md

   metrics_path: /public_metrics
 ```

-TODO:  determine if `9644` is good or needs to be `19644`

-Which you'll then supplement with additional Prometheus config info to get something like this:
+Which you'll then supplement with additional Prometheus config for the scrape intervals, as well as (optionally) the Redpanda Connect target.

 ```yaml
 global: